Fujifilm X-S10: At a glance

 I have a particular fondness for the Astia mode for general use, along with Pro Neg Std for portraits and Acros for black & white.
 It’s one of the few cameras whose files I’d be happy to use directly a lot of the time.
 Naturally raw is still best when you need to make large tonal adjustments, and at low ISOs it’s possible to lift an impressive amount of shadow detail during processing.

-Operationally, it’s also a camera that simply gets out of your way while you’re working, allowing you to concentrate on the process of making pictures.
+Operationally, it is natural and unobtrusive to work with, allowing you to concentrate on the process of making pictures.
 Unlike the superficially similarly designed, but cheaper X-T200 (now discontinued), it doesn’t suffer from any operational snags or hold-ups.
 I must also praise its quiet, refined shutter that shouldn’t draw any unwanted attention.

-The X-S10 only Fujifilm’s third camera to feature IBIS, and it works pretty well.
+On release, the X-S10 was only Fujifilm’s third camera to feature IBIS, and it still works pretty well.
 With the optically stabilised 18-55mm f/2.8-4 zoom at wideangle, I was able to get sharp results using shutter speeds down to about half a second, while with the unstabilised 23mm f/2 prime, 1/4sec was more realistic.
 This provides a genuine advantage over the majority of its APS-C rivals for low-light shooting.
-However, Fujifilm isn’t yet capable of matching the extraordinary multi-second feats offered by the best IBIS systems around.
+However, Fujifilm wasn’t capable of matching the extraordinary multi-second feats offered by the best IBIS systems around.
+This discrepancy has only increased a few years down the line, particularly when compared to standouts like the OM-System OM-5.

 Fujifilm X-S10: ISO and Noise

-In terms of image quality, unsurprisingly the X-S10 behaves in much the same way as its siblings that use the same sensor.
+For image quality, unsurprisingly the X-S10 behaves similarly to its siblings that use the same sensor.
 It delivers clean, detailed files at relatively low sensitivities up to about ISO 800, with a little luminance noise then appearing when you crank it up to ISO 1600.
-Even so, I’d still be perfectly happy to shoot at ISO 3200 and 6400, with the top standard ISO 12,800 setting also being acceptable when lighting conditions are poor.
+Even so, I’d still be perfectly happy to shoot at ISO 3200 and 6400, with the top standard ISO 12,800 setting also being acceptable in poor light conditions.

-However the extended ISO 25,600 and ISO 51,200 options really suffer, and I’d steer clear of using them.
+However the extended ISO 25,600 and ISO 51,200 options really suffer.
+I’d steer clear of using them.
 Unusually, if you don’t have to make large tonal adjustments, you’ll get pretty much as good results from camera JPEGs as when processing raw files.

 Fujifilm X-S10: Verdict

-I must admit to being surprised when Fujifilm first showed me the X-S10, as those analogue dials for shutter speed and exposure compensation have become such an integral part of the firm’s DNA.
-But here’s the thing; the twin-dial control scheme that the camera adopts has been hugely popular among DSLR buyers simply because it works so well.
+I recall being surprised when Fujifilm first showed me the X-S10, as those analogue dials for shutter speed and exposure compensation had become such an integral part of the firm’s DNA.
+But a few years later, we can see the sense in it; the twin-dial control scheme has been hugely popular among DSLR buyers simply because it works so well on them.
+It works just as well here.

 As a result, the X-S10 operates in a fashion that will be instantly familiar to DSLR users of all brands.
 Indeed it probably handles better than many of the cameras that it aspires to replace in photographers’ kit bags, thanks to its uncluttered design and 8-way AF joystick.
 So if you own an APS-C DSLR and want to switch to a smaller, lighter mirrorless system, quite simply this is the camera for you.